-Prerequisites: Major status and completion of either the performance or production track.
-An introduction to the theoretical and practical study of the critical examination of media.
-Includes describing, interpreting, and judging mediated messages utilizing critical methods.
-Will make personal the variety of approaches to media criticism and how they can be applied creatively to reconsider assumptions which undergird perceptions of broadcast radio and television.
-In conjunction with MDIA 4350 and MDIA 4950, this course serves as a co-capstone for the student's study in this major.
+Prerequisites: Major status and upper division status, or consent of instructor.
+An overview of the theoretical and practical study of the critical media examination.
+It includes describing, interpreting, and judging mediated messages utilizing critical methods.
+Students will examine various approaches to media criticism and how they are be applied to the broadcast media.

-MDIA 4450 International Media

-Prerequisite: Senior status or approval of department head.
+MDIA 4450 International Media 3-0-3 Prerequisite: Junior or senior status or consent of instructor.
 A critical examination of media systems around the world and the societies in which they function.
 The role of governmental regulation, cultural factors, and language will be studied.
 Students will be required to analyze global media, national identities, and the concept of international communication.
 A comparative analysis of various systems is also required.

-MDIA 4500 World Wide Web and Mass Communications

-Prerequisites: Must be proficient in word processing and have a basic knowledge of computers.
-The World Wide Web from a mass communication perspective and the Web's impact on traditional media.

-MDIA 4550 Electronic Media and Internet Advertising
+- MDIA 4500 World Wide Web and Mass Communications 3-0-3 Prerequisites: Must be proficient in word processing and have a basic knowledge of computers.
+The World Wide Web from a mass communication perspective and the Web's impact on traditional media. - MDIA 4550 Electronic Media and Internet Advertising